 We know that accuracy and fluency is not just about speed.
-The goal is not memorize pass and forget, but many times with incentivized programs, that is what happens.
+The goal is not memorize, pass, and forget, but many times with incentivized programs, that is precisely what happens.

 I could not agree with this more!
 So I cautiously share this fluency program with the hope that we do not incentivize this in a way that makes FAST the only goal.
 Stepping off the soap box now… I promise.